Victim Hospitalized, Man Charged In Ridgewood Stabbing

-A victim was hospitalized and a man was jailed after a stabbing at a Ridgewood home.
+A victim was hospitalized and a man was jailed for stabbing and slashing him with a broken bottle during a fight in Ridgewood, authorities said Monday.

+A 36-year-old woman, also of Ridgewood, was taken to The Valley Hospital in Ridgewood with no visible injuries, she said.

-Ridgewood police arrested Tomas Aguirre, a 58-year-old Salvadoran national who lives at the home off North Maple Avenue where the incident occurred.
+Tomas Aguirre, a 58-year-old Salvadoran national who lives at a home near where the fight occurred, "used a broken bottle to stab and slash the male victim during an argument," the chief said.

+Ridgewood police arrested Aguirre, a landscaper, was charged in 2008 with aggravated assault on a police officer in Waldwick, records show.

 ALSO SEE: A 14-year-old Cresskill girl and a 19-year-old companion were in custody after her mother was brutally slain at her home and her body dumped in Overpeck Creek in Teaneck, authorities confirmed.